ChristophGeske/BoostLLM/README.md

 ## Two_Agent_Project

 ### twoAgents.py
 This is the simplest possible 2 agent project.
-Have a chat with agent 1 and in the background agent 2 analyses the mood of conversation and prints it in the chat.
+Have a chat with agent 1 and in the background agent 2 analyses the mood of the conversation and prints it's analysis in the chat.

 # List of Strategies to Improve the Performance